sergson/scripts/readme.md

-Some scripts for administration in ubuntu
+Some scripts for administration in ubuntu.